[EXTENDED DEADLINE 31 DEC 2019]

 This follows our successful local summit devoted to women in Hong Kong film higher education (November 2018) and a follow-up on HeForShe male allies (May 2019).
 In addition, it supplements information on our website/database devoted to Hong Kong women filmmakers active since 1997(https://hkwomenfilmmakers.wordpress.com/) as well as our directory (https://sites.google.com/view/hkwfhighered/home) on men and women involved in promoting gender equality in film education in Hong Kong.

 Professor Dina Iordanova, University of St. Andrews, Scotland, and Professor Soyoung Kim, Korea National University of the Arts will deliver keynote speeches.
 In addition, Meaghan Morris, Professor of Gender and Cultural Studies at the University of Sydney will be our special guest.

-If you would like to present a paper, please send us a title, 250-word abstract, brief bio, and contact information by December 31, 2019.
-We also welcome self-nominations for delegates to the conference.
-In light of the current situation in Hong Kong, we will also consider Skype presentations from people who are unable to attend the conference.
+If you are a film professional and would like to participate in working groups at the conference, please send us your name, affiliation, a brief bio, and contact information by December 31, 2019, to be included in the program.
 We are, unfortunately, unable to provide travel and accommodation; however, there is no registration fee and some meals/refreshments will be provided for registered participants.

-All correspondence should be sent to Gina Marchetti and Christine Vicera at [log in to unmask] with “Asian Women Filmmakers 2020 (Paper Submission)” in the subject line.
+All correspondence should be sent to Gina Marchetti and Christine Vicera at [log in to unmask] with “Asian Women Filmmakers 2020 (Working Groups)” in the subject line.
 We will send out notifications of acceptance by January 15, 2020, and open registration after that date.

 Online resources for film/TV studies may be found at ScreenSite